Mini-grid: Generation

+With the rapid decline in the cost of solar photovoltaics, there is a strong and accelerating trend towards the use of solar electricity in mini grids.
+According to a 2022 study by the World Bank's ESMAP, approximately 51 percent of installed mini grids are solar or solar hybrid (generally solar + diesel), followed by those powered only by hydro (35%), fossil fuel (10%), and other generation technologies such as wind (5%).
+The trend is accelerating: more than 10 times as many solar mini grids were built per year from 2016 to 2020 than fossil fuel mini grids.
+Almost 99 percent of all planned mini grids are solar or solar hybrid.
+Solar hybrid mini grids include one or more other sources of electricity generation, typically a diesel generator or sometimes a generator powered by biomass fuel to a provide a dispatchable source of electricity in the event of extended cloudily periods.
+Most solar mini grids are hybridized with a diesel generator that provides backup power in the event of extended cloudy periods.
+The diesel generator typically generates less than 10% of the energy consumed by mini grid customers on an annual basis.
+In areas where agricultural residues such as rice husk or animal manure are plentiful, biomass or biogas generators can take the place of diesel backup generation.

+Where suitable sites allow, small scale hydroelectricity (micro- or mini-hydropower) provide cost-effective 24-hour a day electricity generation.
+In areas where windspeeds are consistently high and/or sunlight is very restricted seasonally, wind is used to power mini grids, often in a hybrid configuration with solar or diesel or both.

 A vital component of a mini-grid electric system is on-site, reliable source of energy generation.
 Traditional mini-grid generation for remote areas came from diesel engine alternators, which incurred high running costs, low efficiency and high maintenance.
 To obtain the reliability of a fossil fuel powered grid with greater sustainability, hybrid energy systems can be used to integrate renewable energy technologies with diesel generators, batteries, and inverters.
 The main concern with generation is the fluctuation in load demand that imposes varied power requirements from the generation system.
 These fluctuations can vary throughout a single day, from day to day, or even on the scale of weeks to months, which necessitates flexible mini-grid generation.
 In the case of limited power generation without a source of energy storage, peak loads can demand more power than the mini-grid generation is capable of supplying, which results in brownouts or blackouts.

-Energy sources

-There exist a variety of energy sources to provide on-side power to a mini-grid system.
-Recent developments to renewables provide a lucrative option due to the low cost and sustainable economic and environmental nature.
-As an example, the energy cost of solar PV decreased from $4/W to $0.55–$0.65/W between 2007 and 2016.